When a musical band or group breaks up, it doesn’t always mean the end of a successful — and profitable — music career for its former members.

 Stefani has released four solo albums since departing No Doubt: “Love.
 Angel.
 Music.
 Baby” which was released in 2004 and sold 309,000 copies in its first week; “The Sweet Escape,” released in 2006, which debuted and peaked at No. 3; “This Is What the Truth Feels Like,” which was released in 2016 and earned Stefani her first chart-topper as a solo artist, Billboard reports; and “You Make It Feel Like Christmas,” which was released in 2018 and peaked at No. 16 on the Billboard Hot 200 chart.
 She’s also had hugely profitable tours — Stefani’s 2007 Sweet Escape solo tour earned $55 million in gross ticket sales, according to Forbes.

 The “Hollaback Girl” singer has also raked in some serious cash outside of her music career.
 Other business interests include her L.A.M.B. clothing line, the Harajuku Lovers fragrance collection and even an eyeglass collection — gx by Gwen Stefani.
 In addition, she has appeared as a judge on the reality singing competition show “The Voice.”
-After wrapping up her Las Vegas residency, Stefani will be heading on an international tour this summer.

 13. Robert Plant: Led Zeppelin

 Robert Plant is best known as the lead singer of the iconic rock band Led Zeppelin, but he’s also had an extensive solo career spanning over 30 years.